 I have in this project dared to use Helmut’s nudes to bring to mind the many naked bodies of women and men and children being brought to slaughter by the Nazis.
 These images are very strong and scary but for a purpose I find justified.

-Helmut himself was strongly inspired by the photography of his youth during the Weimar Republic and later the years under Nazy rule, with artists like Leni Reifenstahl, Man Ray, Pierre Molinier, and Fritz Lang, to mention a few inspirations for Helmut’s style.
+Helmut himself was strongly inspired by the photography of his youth during the Weimar Republic and later the years under Nazi rule, with artists like Leni Riefenstahl, Man Ray, Pierre Molinier, and Fritz Lang, to mention a few inspirations for Helmut’s style.

 Helmut used to say I quote " I Hate Good taste its the worst thing that can happen to a creative person " end of quote.

 My conviction is that we need to wake up the millennium generation and pass on the history and learn from it not to lie about ,or destroy and erase it.
 And the knowledge of the Holocaust have to be told to as many people as possible.
 Of all races and religions.
 As Mr Wiesel said “We owe it to our children”